 Yoga teaches us that when we manage to bring those layers into harmony and alignment, fragmentation disappears, integration is achieved and unity is established.
 In the last 50 years Yoga has become widespread in the West mainly due to its appealing aspect of physical practice (asana), and what most of us know is in fact related to a form of Yoga that emphasises the practice of Asana more than any other: Hatha Yoga.

 Ha-Tha means Sun-Moon, representing the two major types of energy referred to in different cultures – the solar and the lunar energies, the Ying/Yang, or even the scientific left/right brain mechanics.
-Hatha yoga aims at maintaining equilibrium of the two on every level but with a clear and strong application of this principle on the body through Asana and Pranayama.
+Hatha yoga aims at maintaining an equilibrium of the two on every level but with a clear and strong application of this principle on the body through Asana and Pranayama.
 In each aspect of our being, yoga offers great benefits.

 For example, on the physical level: Hatha Yoga is therapeutic by nature.
 The regular practice of Asanas and Pranayama makes the body strong, supple and healthy.
 Breathing becomes even and calm and the mind more balanced, quiet and clear.
 Yoga has a profound effect on physiological circulation and on the functioning of the inner organs, glands and nerves, promoting greater health and vitality, better concentration, and a happier life.
 Many common physical ailments can also be improved through the regular practice of Yoga while others can be better endured.